marcoconsiglio/goniometry 问题修复 & 功能扩展

 $alfa->direction; // Rotation::CLOCKWISE (-1)

-The Degrees, Minutes, and Seconds extends ModularNumber, whose API is documented in marcoconsiglio/modular-arithmetic.
+The Degrees and Minutes to int, and Seconds to float.
+These three classes extends ModularNumber, whose API is documented in marcoconsiglio/modular-arithmetic.

-You can cast Degrees, Minutes, and Seconds to string.
+You can cast Degrees, Minutes, and Seconds to string automatically putting their variables in a string.

 Rotation direction